fbpx

 One of the attractions to experience at the museum is the Van Gogh exhibit.
 Immersive technology allows visitors to expand their views and show something they might otherwise never see.

-Many visitors are in search of the Immersive Van Gogh Exhibit location and at the museum we show an exhibit on a permanent basis.
+Many visitors are in search of the Immersive Van Gogh Exhibit location and at the museum we show an exhibit permanently.

 The Van Gogh exhibit complements the Immersive Wizard of Oz fairy tale that is part of the experience at the Wizard of Oz Museum in the Orlando area of Florida.
 The Van Gogh exhibit is an unforgettable art experience and a completely new way of encountering art.
 This is the future of the experiential art.
 At the museum, the art of Vincent van Gogh will come to life around you!